LEARNING IN OUR SCHOOLS

 Children of primary age are organised into three key stages as follows:

 The Foundation Stage consists of Nursery and Reception pupils (3 to 5 year olds).
 The emphasis in the Foundation Stage is upon developing early personal and social skills, creative and physical abilities and the first stages of reading, writing, communication, maths and science.

 Key Stage 1

 This key stage is for pupils in Years 1 and 2 (5 to 7 year olds).
 Our aim for this age group is to give a firm grounding in basic skills such as reading, writing, maths and IT, and physical development while continuing access to a broad and rich curriculum.

 At our school, children begin the first two years of Key Stage 2, before transferring to their next school.
 The focus in this age group is increasingly to use and apply the basic skills learnt in Key Stage 1, while aiming for the highest possible standards of effort and personal achievement in all areas of the curriculum.

-Class sizes are small, so your child may be certain of a high level of support.
-At our schools your child will be encouraged to grow in confidence as he/she learns and becomes increasingly independent.
+As class sizes are small, your child will be certain of a high level of support.
+At our schools, your child will be encouraged to grow in confidence as he/she learns and becomes increasingly independent.
 We ensure all staff continue their professional development so that they are able to give of their very best at all times.